What is a meniscus rupture?

-Stimulation of an isolated muscle with simple muscle strengthening programs, or the combined stimulation of several muscles in a specific motion sequence through functional electrical stimulation.
+Stimulation of an isolated muscle with simple muscle strengthening programmes, or the combined stimulation of several muscles in a specific motion sequence through functional electrical stimulation.
 During the EMG-triggered electrical stimulation, the patient must actively tense the muscle.
 The electrical stimulation takes place once a predetermined activity threshold has been reached.
 The muscle is stimulated by the slowly increasing current with the pre-set intensity.
 Then the current is slowly decreased.
 This strengthens the thigh and is gentle on the knee.

 Thorough rehabilitation is essential for the recovery of a meniscal tear.
 Physiotherapy is necessary regardless of the type or cause of the injury.
 The healing process can be even more effective when the treatment is combined with electrotherapy.

 If you are a physician or therapist and are interested in further training in functional electrical stimulation or would like to organise STIWELL training in your institute, please contact us